TonyBolger/HelixerPost/README.md

 chmod +x install_helixer_post.sh
 ./install_helixer_post.sh

-After building the binary you will be prompted to create binary at a desired location, if not unsure you can simply copy paste the following
-/usr/local/bin
 ```
 After building the binary you will be prompted to create binary at a desired location, if not unsure you can simply copy paste the following